MicrosoftDocs/power-platform/power-virtual-agents/configure-sso-teams.md

 ms.collection: virtual-agent
 ---

-# Configure single sign-on with Azure Active Directory for Microsoft Copilot Studio bots in Microsoft Teams
+# Configure single sign-on with Microsoft Entra ID for Microsoft Copilot Studio bots in Microsoft Teams

 The Microsoft Copilot Studio app in Microsoft Teams supports single sign-on (SSO), which means bots can automatically sign-in users with their Microsoft Teams credentials.

-SSO in the Microsoft Copilot Studio app in Teams is only supported when using Azure Active Directory (Azure AD) v2.
+SSO in the Microsoft Copilot Studio app in Teams is only supported when using Microsoft Entra ID.
 Other service providers, such as Azure AD v1, don't support SSO in the Microsoft Copilot Studio app in Microsoft Teams.

 > [!IMPORTANT]
 > SSO is not supported when your bot is integrated with [Dynamics 365 Customer Service](configuration-hand-off-omnichannel.md).